Liquid Oxygen Therapy

 - DeVilbiss iGo has the lowest price and low maintenance requirements.

 The two charts below display a comparison between oxygen concentrators and liquid oxygen.
 The data for the continuous/pulse portable concentrators are the average values for the five portable oxygen concentrators with continuous flow capability.
-The data for the LOX products are the average values for the Helios and Companion series of liquid oxygen products.
+The data for the LOX products are the average values for the Helios and Companion series LOX products.

 Comparing Liquid Oxygen to Portable Oxygen Concentrators

-As shown in the comparison chart above, LOX does better in every measurement.
-LOX portable units are significantly smaller in size and weigh significantly less than continuous flow cable portable concentrators.
+LOX portable units are significantly smaller in size and weigh significantly less than continuous flow portable concentrators.
 Oxygen output is also significantly higher for liquid oxygen units.
-LOX offers up to 13.7 hours of more run time than portable oxygen concentrators and takes less than two minutes to refill compared to 3-1/2 hours of battery charging for a concentrator.
+LOX offers up to 13.7 hours of more run time with pulse therapy than portable oxygen concentrators and takes less than 2 minutes to refill compared to 3.5 hours of battery charging for a concentrator.
 LOX units produce no sound to operate while concentrators average 44 dBA.
 However, LOX portable units produce a loud sound when refilling the unit from the reservoir.

 Comparing LOX to Pulse Flow Portable Oxygen Concentrators

-As shown in the comparison above, LOX performs better in every category except one—size.
-Pulse flow portable oxygen concentrators are smaller in size (107 cubic inches) and weight (1 pound).
+Pulse flow portable oxygen concentrators are smaller in size by 107 cubic inches and in weight by 0.8 pounds.
 LOX outperforms concentrators in oxygen output, duration and noise.

 Liquid Oxygen Review